Tools

 Just like any piece of cookware, there are elements of cast iron skillets that require some consideration before purchasing.

 • Hot handles: Cast iron is lauded for its ability to conduct and hold heat.
-However, this does not stop at the handle, which holds heats as well as the rest of the skillet—we recommend handling with care (and an oven mitt or thick dish towel).
+However, this does not stop at the handle, which holds heats as well as the rest of the skillet—we recommend handling with care (and an oven mitt or thick dish towel, especially when manuveuring in and out of the oven).

 • Weight: While cast iron’s durability cements it as a classic material, it’s significantly heavier than other pans you may be used to handling (including stainless, non stick, and even carbon steel).
-Cast iron’s weight may be a factor to take into consideration, especially if you’ll be cooking dishes that require quick transitions out of the skillet.
+We added a helper handle to our Skillet for this reason, but cast iron’s weight may be a factor to take into consideration—especially if you’ll be cooking dishes that require quick transitions out of the skillet or oven.

 What Is Non Stick Cookware?

-Non stick cookware’s defining feature is its convenient and easy-to-clean non stick coating.
+The defining feature of traditional non stick cookware, including our ProCoat Non Stick Collection, is its convenient and easy-to-clean non stick coating.
 This provides a frictionless cooking surface that prevents almost any ingredient from sticking, be it flaky fish or fluffy eggs.

 Advantages of Non Stick Pans